“For Unto Us a Child is Born”

 - All the above is not true, but they tell you that to get you to buy what they are selling.
 Nothing on this earth will last forever.

-Your earthy father is not everlasting, but your heavenly Father (God) is everlasting.
+- Your earthy father is not everlasting, but your heavenly Father (God) is everlasting.

 II Thessalonians 2:16…Now our Lord Jesus Christ himself, and God, even our Father, which hath loved us, and hath given us everlasting consolation and good hope through grace, 17) Comfort your hearts, and stablish you in every good word and work.

-Because of God’s love for us, He has given us EVERLASTING…
+- Because of God’s love for us, He has given us EVERLASTING…

 - “consolation” – meaning everlasting comfort, in making us feel less sad or disappointed.

-“good hope” – Our everlasting hope of a bodily resurrection from the grave and a change for our corruptible bodies to become incorruptible, eternal security, a home in heaven, a life of eternal bliss based on what God has told in His word.
+- “good hope” – Our everlasting hope of a bodily resurrection from the grave and a change for our corruptible bodies to become incorruptible, eternal security, a home in heaven, a life of eternal bliss based on what God has told in His word.
 God doesn’t lie and cannot tolerate liars.

-“grace” – His everlasting grace given to us who is undeserving of His love and forgiveness for the sins we have committed and will commit.
+- “grace” – His everlasting grace given to us who is undeserving of His love and forgiveness for the sins we have committed and will commit.

-Knowing these three things that are “everlasting” should what (?) “…Comfort your hearts, and stablish you in every good word and work.”
+- Knowing these three things that are “everlasting” should what (?) “…Comfort your hearts, and stablish you in every good word and work.”

-No Christian should be sad.
+- No Christian should be sad.
 No Christian should be hanging their head in depression or crying about their future when God has “stablished (made firm, or permanent)” every good work or things said.